Recently I’ve begun taking an interest in a field called public health. The World Health Organisation has defined public health as:

 - “Some of the minutiae of what people think will help us lead long, healthy lives, such as worrying about the ratio of omega-6 to omega-3 fatty acids in the foods we eat, actually are red herrings, distracting us from the major pathways.
-When we recognize the long-term healthy and unhealthy patterns in ourselves, we can begin to maximize the healthy patterns.”
+When we recognise the long-term healthy and unhealthy patterns in ourselves, we can begin to maximise the healthy patterns.”

-- Conscientiousness is the most important personality factor for longevity
+- Conscientiousness is the most critical personality factor for longevity

 - “Conscientiousness is very important.
 Unconscientious boys, even bright ones, are more likely to grow up to have poor marriages, to smoke more, to drink more, achieve less education, be relatively unsuccessful at work, and die younger.”